$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Introduction

-Bourgain, being motivated by some questions in the pointwise ergodic theory, studied intensively the maximal Radon transforms associated with $M_N^{\calP} f$.
-Specifically, in \cite{bou} it was proven, in one dimensional case with $k=d_0=1$, that $\sup_{N\in\NN}|M_N^{\calP}f|$ is bounded on $\ell^p(\ZZ)$ for any $1<p\le \infty$.
-For higher dimensional cases with general $k\ge1$ and $d_0\ge 1$ we refer to \cite{mt3}, quasi-invariant analogues of \eqref{eq:28}, with polynomials of degree at most two, were also considered in \cite{imsw}.
+defined for any finitely supported function $f: \ZZ^{d_0} \rightarrow \CC$, where $\NN^k_N = \{1, 2, \ldots, N\}^k$.
+Being motivated by some questions in the pointwise ergodic theory, Bourgain introduced and further studied the maximal Radon transform associated to $M_N^{\calP} f$ in \cite{bou1, bou2} and \cite{bou}.
+Specifically, in \cite{bou} he proved that $\sup_{N\in\NN}|M_N^{\calP}f|$ is bounded on $\ell^p(\ZZ)$ for any $1<p\le \infty$, which corresponds to $k = d_0 = 1$.
+For higher dimensional cases with general $k\ge1$ and $d_0\ge 1$ we refer to \cite{mt3}.
+Quasi-invariant analogues of \eqref{eq:28}, with polynomials of degree at most two, were also considered in \cite{imsw}.